Shivam-Kumar-Verma/Planet-Model/README.md

 - HTML5
 - CSS3 (Flexbox, Keyframes, Positioning)

+## 🚀 How to Use

+1. Clone or download this repository.
+2. Open `index.html` in your browser.
+3. Watch the planets rotating around eachother in mesmerizing harmony! ✨

 ## 💡 How It Works

 - The **Sun** stays fixed at the center using absolute positioning.